 How long will pizza dough last?

 Storing your pizza dough the right way will change your homemade pizza life!
 Read How long Does Pizza Dough Last in the Fridge? for ALL your pizza storing needs.

-If you have leftover pizza dough, want to save time and work before the next pizza night, make a big batch of dough to store, or simply love the convenience of having pizza dough ready, you need to know how to store pizza dough properly.
+If you have leftover pizza dough, want to save time and work before the next pizza night, make a big batch of dough to store, or love the convenience of having pizza dough ready, you need to know how to store pizza dough properly.